The Financial Grownup Podcast: One Money Lesson at a Time

 - Money Tips for Self-Made Bosses

 If you don't recognize those names, check out the podcast and the everyday money lessons they share with Bobbi's listeners!

-Two podcasts I enjoyed and the money lesson takeaways:
+Two older podcasts I enjoyed and the money lesson takeaways:

 She discussed the importance of having an emergency plan, a power of attorney, and completing other important legal documents – along with discussing important life and health decisions with your family.

 Sharon discussed why it's crucial to have adequate, quality health insurance and the need for disability insurance.